 WHAT CAN I DO IF I DISAGREE WITH MY TENTATIVE ASSESSMENT?

-If you discover an error in your property’s description or believe that your tentative assessment is not accurate, you may file an “Application for Correction of Assessment” with the Nassau County Assessment Review Commission (ARC) between January 2, 2019 and March 1, 2019.
-The County Executive recently requested and ARC agreed to provide a grace period until April 30, 2019, to allow property owners more time to file a grievance with ARC.
-You may obtain the application on-line at www.NassauCountyNY.gov/arc, in person at the Department of Assessment, or by contacting ARC at (516) 571-3214 after January 2, 2019.
-The Department of Assessment’s hours of operation are from 8 A.M. to 4:45 P.M.
+If you disagree with your property’s tentative assessment, you may file a grievance (an “Application for Correction of Assessment”) with the Nassau County Assessment Review Commission (ARC) between January 2, 2020 and April 30, 2020.
+You may obtain the application online at www.NassauCountyNY.gov/arc, in person at ARC or by contacting ARC at (516) 571-3214.
+ARC’s hours of operation are from 9:00 a.m. to 4:45 p.m., Monday to Friday.

 DEPARTMENT OF ASSESSMENT